mslinn/creategem/README.md

 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run
+To install this gem onto your local machine, run:

 ```shell
 $ bundle exec rake install